therickybobbeh/hasurra-apollo-explore/deployment/README.md

 **Limitations:**
 - No Apollo Federation (single Hasura endpoint only)
 - No custom subgraphs (Providers subgraph not deployed)
-- Good for learning Challenges 1-6
+- Good for learning basic GraphQL concepts

 ---